Guide

 TRT Red Flags is a guide for red-flag screening.
 Trust checks for spotting weak TRT clinics, thin monitoring programs, and sales-first hormone offers.

-Related owned routes: guides hub, next steps, request assistance, and methodology.
+Related owned routes: guides hub, next steps, get matched with a provider, and methodology.

 Use the guide, then decide

-If this guide answers the basics and you want help narrowing the next step with hormone / wellness clinic, use the request-assistance tool.
+If this guide answers the basics and you want to hear from a relevant hormone / wellness clinic, use the callback path.

 Quick answer